PayString/rfcs/src/spec/payid-protocol.md

 ## Meaning of Media Type application/* + json
   `*` may represent different payment-networks and environments.
 In this document, we propose standards with the media types specific to XRP, ILP, and ACH payment networks.
 We also propose media types that return all addresses across all payment networks.
 Other payment networks MUST establish standard media types for their networks at IANA.

-  * Accept: application/payid-json
+  * Accept: application/payid+json
   Returns all payment account(s) information corresponding to the requested PayID URI

   * Accept: application/xrpl-mainnet+json

-  Returns XRPL mainnet XAddresses
+  Returns XRPL mainnet classic addresses (and tags)

   * Accept: application/xrpl-testnet+json

-  Returns XRPL testnet XAddresses
+  Returns XRPL testnet classic addresses (and tags)

   * Accept: application/xrpl-devnet+json

-  Returns XRPL devnet XAddresses
+  Returns XRPL devnet classic addresses (and tags)

   * Accept: application/interledger-testnet+json